A bad diet will make your hamster fat. Read on for our top hamster tips.

 - Corn cob

-Hamster tip #2: Read our article on hamster bedding to make sure you choose same bedding for your hamster.
+Read our article on hamster bedding to make sure you choose suitable bedding for your hamster.
 Or get started with one of these great options:

 Mistake 3: Feeding a bad diet

 You should take care to feed your hamster a healthy, balanced diet.

 Never feed your hamster citrus fruits or pieces of onion.
 These foods are acidic and this can interfere with your hamsters digestion.

 You should also avoid sharp pieces of food or foods that are sticky.
 These types of food can get stuck in your hamster’s cheeks and cause injury and infection.

 Mistake 4: Not learning about causes and symptoms of disease

 The two key things to remember when thinking about hamster illness are: